Metro Mayor says 18,000 more construction workers are needed

-The report, written by the Liverpool City Region Combined Authority using research by CITB, is set against the backdrop of future devolution of the adult education budget to the Metro Mayor from 2019/2020.
+Steve Rotheram has spoken at the launch of a Combined Authority report, which says that thousands of additional construction jobs will be needed in the coming years.
+The report, written using research by CITB, is set against the backdrop of future devolution of the adult education budget to the Metro Mayor from 2019/2020.

-The document highlights that the sector has contributed over £25billion (GVA) to Liverpool City Region’s renaissance in the last 20 years – and predicts that projects such as Liverpool and Wirral Waters, as well as a number of housing developments, could mean an additional £1billion per year of construction activity by 2040.
+The document highlights that the sector has contributed over £25 billion to the Liverpool City Region’s renaissance in the last 20 years – and predicts that projects such as Liverpool and Wirral Waters, as well as a number of housing developments, could mean an additional £1billion per year of construction activity by 2040.

 “During the recession-hit early 1980s, I was one of those in the trade that had to travel cross country to find work.But in many ways – the problem we have today is the reverse of the one we faced in the 80s and I believe we can more easily address the issue of ‘plenty of work and not enough workers’ – than ‘plenty of workers and not enough work’.

 Through meeting the specific actions in the report, as well as working hard to improve the industry’s image and get our messaging right, we can ensure a bright future for the industry throughout the whole city region.”